 This guide explains how to start using LÖVR on Android devices like the Oculus Go and Oculus Quest.

 After setting the device up for development, the LÖVR Android .apk is "sideloaded" onto the device.
-From there, a LÖVR project on a PC can be sync'd to the device, and will automatically reload whenever the files are changed.
+From there, a LÖVR project on a PC can be sync'd to the device.

 First, make sure your device is set up for development.
 Oculus has official device setup guides for both the Oculus Quest and Oculus Go, but there are lots of other guides on the internet for how to do this.
 The key things are: